-An individual has the right to inquire as to the nature of the personal data stored or processed about him or her by Nordson or a third party vendor.
-Upon request, individuals may access personal information about them by making a request to your manager or to Human Resources.
-If any information is inaccurate or incomplete, the individual may request that inaccurate information be corrected.
+An employee has the right to inquire about the personal data that is stored or processed by Nordson or a third party vendor.
+Certain Nordson employees who are in the Workday human capital management system may review and correct his or her data on-line at any time.
+Upon request, any employee may access personal individual information by making a request to your manager or the Human Resources department.
+All employees are asked to inform the Human Resources or Payroll departments, or his or her manager, immediately in the event of changes in personal information.
+If any information is inaccurate or incomplete, the individual may request that the inaccurate information be corrected.

-Individuals may contact Bruce Fields, the Vice President of Human Resources, at Nordson’s corporate offices in Westlake, Ohio in order to register complaints, to submit access requests, or to address any other issues arising under the Safe Harbor Principles.
-In addition, Nordson self-certifies annually with the U.S. Department of Commerce as a data controller, and the U.S. Federal Trade Commission has been empowered to investigate complaints and to obtain redress for individuals in case of the Company’s noncompliance with the Safe Harbor Principles.
+Individuals may contact Gina Beredo, Deputy General Counsel & Assistant Secretary, at email@example.com, to register complaints, to submit access requests, or to address any other issues arising under the Safe Harbor Principles.
+In addition, Nordson self-certifies annually with the U.S. Department of Commerce as a data controller and the U.S. Federal Trade Commission has been empowered to investigate complaints and to obtain redress for individuals.